SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 **How to install firmware on a device**

-Open the device list by clicking All Devices in the navigator and select a device from the device list.
+Open the device list by clicking All devices in the navigator and select a device from the device list.

 Then go to "Software" on Device Details and click on "Install firmware".

 For further information on these steps refer to the description of the [Software](/guides/users-guide/device-management#software) tab.

-**Info:** To store other types of binaries in Cumulocity switch to the [Administration application](/guides/users-guide/administration#files).
+**Note:** To store other types of binaries in Cumulocity switch to the [Administration application](/guides/users-guide/administration#files).

 **How to install firmware on multiple devices**